spiffdev/help-pages/pages/04.Spiff-Concepts/06.Asset-Library/04.images/docs.md

 ### Attributes

-- Cannot change colours like illustrations because they are raster based
+- Cannot change colors like illustrations because they are raster based
 - Build options using the following option types (illustrations, question step and any product image within an option)

 ### Accepted formats